 When using the chip, please pay attention to the withstand voltage value of each IO.
-In the I/O structure defined by pin multiplexing in the datasheet, TTa: 3.3V standard IO is marked.
-This type of IO communicates with other external IOs in different voltage domains. , need to do level conversion.
+In the column of the I/O structure defined by the pin reuse in the data sheet, FT: 5V tolerance, TTa: 3.3V tolerance, TC: ordinary 3.3V IO, this type of IO When communicating with other external IOs of different voltage domains, level conversion is required.